MobinMardi/MobinMardi/README.md

 👋 Hi name's Mobin.
 Currently studying Computer Engineering in University

-IGL of EV (Eclipse Vanguard) eSports Team
+IGL of EV (Eclipse Vanguard) Esports Team

 Working as a Community Manager on VALORANT at Riot Games